4emy/4emy/README.md

 **PGP Public Key:** https://privx.li/1syUJ6TjG

 Use PGP if you're sharing anything sensitive.
 If you don't know what that means, Discord or email works fine.

-I'm open to collaboration on security research, vulnerability disclosure, or just talking shop about low-level systems.

 ---